Tony Craig: Fourth spell with Millwall

+2015–16 season

 On 4 July 2015, it was announced that Craig had dropped back down to League One to sign a two-year contract with newly-relegated Millwall on a free transfer.
 He began the 2015–16 season as a regular, before suffering a serious knee injury during a 0–0 draw with Bradford City on 31 October 2015.
 He returned to fitness in April 2016 and appeared in each of the Lions' play-off matches, but was on the end of another Wembley defeat in the final versus Barnsley.

+2016–17 season

 Craig was awarded a testimonial versus Brentford during the 2016–17 pre-season, which finished in a 1–1 draw.
 Craig made a career-high 57 appearances during the 2016–17 season and played in a second-successive play-off final, in which he captained the Lions to promotion to the Championship with a 1–0 victory over Bradford City.
 He made just eight appearances during the first half of the 2017–18 season, before departing The Den for the final time on 31 January 2018.
 Across his four spells with Millwall, Craig made 324 appearances and scored 9 goals.